CurtTilmes/raku-dbsqlite/README.md

 $sth.finish;
 ```

-Unlike some other RDBMS APIs, you don't have to bind every
+You don't have to bind every placeholder.
+If you leave one out, it
-placeholder.
-If you leave one out, it just gets a `NULL`.
-If you
+just gets a `NULL`.
+If you `.execute` multiple times with the same
-`.execute` multiple times with the same statement, it will use
+statement, it will use whatever bindings are in place from previous
-whatever bindings are in place from previous executions.
-Since by
+executions.
+Since by default, statements get cached and re-used, the
-default, statements get cached and re-used, the safest approach is
+safest approach is always to bind every placeholder, even ones you
-always to bind every placeholder, even ones you want to be
+want to be `NULL`.
+(Bind with an undefined type, such as `Any` for
-`NULL`.
-(Bind with an undefined type, such as `Any` for `NULL`).
+`NULL`).

 You can even mix and match numbered and named placeholders if you want
 to (and are careful).